Take in Tokyo's famous fish market.

 Learn to write Japanese characters using brush and 'washi' paper.

-Enjoy a private Taiko drumming lesson in Kyoto and practising how to become a 'ninja'.
+Enjoy a private Taiko drumming lesson in Kyoto

-White water rafting in the spectacular Oboke Gorge.
+White-water rafting in the spectacular Oboke Gorge.

 The hot spring baths of Matsuyama.